Second Charge Mortgage

 Can my mortgage lender prevent me from taking out a second charge?

-Yes, you will always need permission from your first charge mortgage lender before taking out a second charge mortgage elsewhere.
-If your mortgage lender has any reason to believe you will struggle to meet the repayments required on this secured loan, they will block the process.
+If your mortgage lender has any reason to believe you will struggle to meet the repayments or if you do not have the required equity for this secured loan, they will block the process.

-How do you repay a second mortgage?
+How do you repay my loan?

 A second charge mortgage will be repaid like any other mortgage or secured loan.
 A set monthly repayment will be agreed upon and taken from your bank by direct debit once a month.

 Capital repayment loans have payments made up of both capital and interest.
-Making the repayments on time will see your second charge mortgage be repaid in full at the end of the term.
+Making the repayments on time will see your second-charge mortgage be repaid in full at the end of the term.
 Interest only 2 charge loan payments are, as the name implies, only interest.

 This means that the capital will remain outstanding in full.
 As such, the full loan balance will remain outstanding in full and is generally repaid in a lump sum at the end of the loan term.